AlejandraVLG/Genetics-Workshop-Mexico-LAI-2024/README.md

 ## Ancestry Pipeline

 ### **Description**
 This pipeline is designed to perform local ancestry inference on phased genetic data.
-The pipeline takes phased data, formats it for RFMix, runs the local ancestry inference using RFMix, collapses the RFMix output into BED files, plots karyograms, and estimates global ancestry proportions.
+The pipeline takes phased data formats for RFMix, runs the local ancestry inference using RFMix, collapses the RFMix output into BED files, plots karyograms, and estimates global ancestry proportions.

 **Key References:**
 - **1000 Genomes Data:** [Link](https://www.internationalgenome.org/data/)